The new stool sample test would identify gene mutations found in hidden polyps, alerting doctors to search for these flat polyps during a colonoscopy.

 “Some polyps are embedded in the surface of the colon, and they’re also flat and covered up,” David Jones, PhD, chair of cancer research at the Oklahoma Medical Research Foundation, said in a statement.
 “This makes them incredibly difficult for doctors to detect.”

-Jones and his team published their findings today in the journal Plos One.
+Jones and his team published their findings today in the journal

 The announcement was tempered with some caution by others in the field.